Agriculture in Bolivia: Cotton

 Although cotton was a boom crop in the early 1970s, production had waned since 1975.
 Grown mostly in the Santa Cruz Department, cotton covered 54,000 hectares in 1975 but only 9,000 hectares in 1988.
 Production declined from 22,000 tons to 3,700 tons over the same period.
 Price was the primary reason for the decline, but insect problems, disease, and the lack of credit also contributed.
 Because Santa Cruz cotton farmers represented an important constituency, they had traditionally received highly favorable terms of credit.
 When cotton growing was no longer profitable, however, many cotton farmers defaulted on their loans, leaving the government's Agricultural Bank of Bolivia (Banco Agrícola de Bolivia—BAB) in a poor financial position in the late 1980s.
 Because of the precipitous decline in the industry, the country's ten cotton mills were operating at under one-half of their capacity by the late 1980s.

 Cash crops of lesser importance included tobacco, tea, cocoa, and oilseeds, such as sesame, peanuts, castor beans, and sunflowers.
 Approximately 1,000 tons of tobacco for the Bolivian market were grown on about 1,000 hectares.
 Tea was grown as a secondary crop in the Yungas, Alto Beni (Upper Beni), and Santa Cruz areas.
-Eighty percent of the country's cacao trees, from which cocoa is derived, were grown in the Alto Beni by a network of cooperatives that were increasingly involved in processing cocoa and exporting chocolate products.
+80% of the country's cacao trees, from which cocoa is derived, were grown in the Alto Beni by a network of cooperatives that were increasingly involved in processing cocoa and exporting chocolate products.
 Oilseeds were an important part of both the agricultural and the manufacturing sectors but the growing dominance of soybeans, however, diminished the role of other oilseeds in the economy.